A Q-1 Visa to the U.S.: Who Qualifies?

 Getting Legal Help

-An experienced immigration attorney can be helpful in analyzing whether you are eligible for a Q-1 or some other visa to the United States, whether a temporary (nonimmigrant) visa or an immigrant visa (a green card).
+An experienced immigration attorney can be helpful in analyzing whether you are eligible for a Q-1 or some other visa to the United States, whether it's a temporary (nonimmigrant) visa or an immigrant visa (a green card).

 Talk to a Lawyer